Mexico Field Trips, February and March 1980

 Really impressive site presently being restored.
 Talked to an

-archeologist there - handsome & young & he had a radio on
+archeologist there - handsome and young and he had a radio on

-(disco - no choice) & he was scraping the years away from the
+(disco - no choice) and he was scraping the years away from the

 sculptures in a tomb.